 Remark Note that in the stretched coordinate system ρ , θ , the original domain A is transformed into the circular annulus of radii a and b, respectively.
-Hence, in this system one can use classical techniques to solve the Laplace equation, including the eigenfunction method [11].
+Hence, in this system one can use classical techniques, including the eigenfunction method, to solve the Helmholtz equation [10].